 Let’s put the clichéd “dazzling, white beaches with crystal clear water, stepping into a postcard” description to one side for a second and let me give you an honest and clear review of my week in beautiful Boracay.
+It may have been voted “best island in the world” but it comes with it’s own problems.
+Here’s my quick and clear Boracay Travel Guide, an island that seems to be on almost every Philippines itinerary these days,

 Getting to Boracay is a MISSION.
 I am a seasoned traveller so I always say “getting there is half the fun”, and this is at least half-true when it comes to The Philippines.
 It took me a 20 minute walk in -20’c, 3 taxis, 2 flights, 2 subways, 2 mini buses, 1 train, 1 boat and 1 tuk tuk ride to get to the island.
 That was 36 hours of travelling including one night in what may have been the dirtiest, dingiest, worst kept hostel in the world in a city (Manila) not exactly known for its cleanliness or charm.